Voted "Outstanding Horn Player" in the 2015 BLUES AUDIENCE Reader's Poll

 JBH delved into the blues in 1992 by joining the Roadhouse Sheiks as frontman, finding a new outlet of expression while acquiring an affinity for the great New Orleans trumpeters Louis Armstrong, Al Hirt and Louis Prima, and a deeper appreciation for soulful blues singers like Bobby "Blue" Bland and Johnny Adams.
 When the Sheiks disbanded in 1995, he helped round out the lineup of what became Mission Of Blues, one of the Boston area’s most entertaining blues-based bands.
 With JBH up front, the MOB went on to finish first in the 1999 Boston Blues Challenge and participated the following year in the International Blues Challenge in Memphis.

-Throughout this journey from band to band, JBH has put his talents to work by performing with a plethora of regional artists and bands who have called upon the Blue Horn to add some special magic to their sound.
-These artists include the Love Dogs, Diane Blue, The Brew, the Hot Tamale Brass Band, Ricky "King" Russell, Danny Banks, "Sax Gordon" Beadle, Chris Fitz, Geoff Bartley, Matthew Stubbs and many others.
+Throughout this journey from band to band, JBH has put his talents to work by performing with a plethora of regional, national and international artists and bands who have called upon the Blue Horn to add some special magic to their sound.
+These artists include Roberto Morbioli, Gracie Curran, Toni Lynn Washington, Diane Blue, Brian Templeton, the Hot Tamale Brass Band, Ricky "King" Russell, "Sax Gordon" Beadle, and many others.

 As for the Blue Horn itself, JBH acquired his Holton MF Admiral blue-lacquer trumpet in 1997 from a now-defunct music dealer in Cambridge, MA.
 (He also uses a copper-brass Barrington flugelhorn on occasion, but somehow the name “Johnny Copper Flugel” just doesn’t quite have the same ring.)